-- ✓ Determine, using rigorous impact evaluation designs, the efficacy and cost-effectiveness of five different social safety net transfer modalities for ultra-poor households with regard to the following key outcomes: - Household income, - Household food security (both in terms of quantity and quality of food), - Child nutrition. - ✓ Assess the efficacy of proxy means targeting of ultra-poor households at operational level. - ✓ Evaluate the implementation processes of the different transfer modalities based on the perception of beneficiaries and their social and economic environment.
+- ✓ Determine, using rigorous impact evaluation designs, the efficacy and cost-effectiveness of five different social safety net transfer modalities for ultra-poor households with regard to the following key outcomes: - Household income, - Household food security (both in terms of quantity and quality of food), - Child nutrition. - Assess the efficacy of proxy means targeting of ultra-poor households at operational level. - ✓ Evaluate the implementation processes of the different transfer modalities based on the perception of beneficiaries and their social and economic environment.

-- account opening. - Mobile handsets were distributed among 2,486 cash participants, 1,491 non-cash participants and 958 control group participants. - 731.416 MT foods were distributed (once in a month) among the project beneficiaries. - Cash distribution amounting BDT 32,469,750 (once in a month) was made among the project beneficiaries. - 12 meetings were arranged for direct group beneficiaries (card holders) on nutrition BCC. - 8,844 family influential group meetings and 12 sessions of social elite group meetings were organized on nutrition BCC. - 32 rounds of home visits were arranged by the CNWs (only BCC participants) and need-based personal counseling were organized only for BCC participants. - 10 Upazila-level project orientation sessions were arranged with GoB officials, local government bodies, media and social elites. - 10 Upazila-level mid-term review workshops were arranged with GoB officials, local government bodies, media and social elites. - ToT on nutrition BCC were arranged for 98 CNWs and FFOs. - 6 bi-monthly refreshers training were organized for CNWs on on Nutrition BCC. - 2,000 posters and 100 sets of manual and flash cards were published for imparting nutrition education. - 100 Community Nutrition Centers (CNCs) were established.
+- 2,486 persons have been trained on the use of mobile handsets for mobile banking and account opening. - Mobile handsets were distributed among 2,486 cash participants, 1,491 non-cash participants and 958 control group participants. - 731.416 MT foods were distributed (once in a month) among the project beneficiaries. - Cash distribution amounting BDT 32,469,750 (once in a month) was made among the project beneficiaries. - 12 meetings were arranged for direct group beneficiaries (card holders) on nutrition - 8,844 family influential group meetings and 12 sessions of social elite group meetings were organized on nutrition BCC. - 32 rounds of home visits were arranged by the CNWs (only BCC participants) and need-based personal counseling were organized only for BCC participants. - 10 Upazila-level project orientation sessions were arranged with GoB officials, local government bodies, media and social elites. - 10 Upazila-level mid-term review workshops were arranged with GoB officials, local government bodies, media and social elites. - ToT on nutrition BCC were arranged for 98 CNWs and FFOs. - 6 bi-monthly refreshers training were organized for CNWs on on Nutrition BCC. - 2,000 posters and 100 sets of manual and flash cards were published for imparting nutrition education. - 100 Community Nutrition Centers (CNCs) were established.